-Trump Bids Goodbye to Gary Cohn – And Empirical Reality
+Trump Bids Good-bye to Gary Cohn — and Empirical Reality

 But in that universe, Donald Trump is not the president.

 Our populist president has displayed little interest in evidence-based policy-making, or respect for expertise and scientific research.
-But, until recently, he did make policy with an eye towards one external indicator of the nation’s general well-being: the performance of the stock market.
+But, until recently, he did make policy with an eye toward one external indicator of the nation’s general well-being: the performance of the stock market.
 That is, again, a terrible metric; but at least it’s a measure independent of the president’s subjectivity, and one that has some correlation with economic health.
-Similarly, Corporate America’s consensus on any given policy is a poor yardstick for said policy’s merit.
+Similarly, corporate America’s consensus on any given policy is a poor yardstick for said policy’s merit.
 But the business community, as a whole, still has more interests in common with the public than does any given ideologue or kleptocrat on the White House staff.

 A president whose actions were guided by a singular desire to please the stock market and corporate America would do a lot of damage to this country.
-But one whose actions are guided entirely by his own baseless intuitions, obsession with his personal image, and mercenary interests (and/or, those of his staff) could prove even more destructive.
+But one whose actions are guided entirely by his own baseless intuitions, obsession with his personal image, and mercenary interests (and/or those of his staff) could prove even more destructive.

-And make no mistake: Trump’s break with Corporate America in recent days is rooted in baseless intuitions and branding concerns – not a coherent ideological disagreement.
+And make no mistake: Trump’s break with corporate America in recent days is rooted in baseless intuitions and branding concerns — not a coherent ideological disagreement.

-When Gary Cohn leaked word of his pending resignation on Tuesday — less than a week after Trump impulsively announced tariffs on steel and aluminum imports — the economic adviser’s departure was framed as triumph for “economic nationalism” over “globalism.”
+When Gary Cohn leaked word of his pending resignation on Tuesday — less than a week after Trump impulsively announced tariffs on steel and aluminum imports — the economic adviser’s departure was framed as a triumph for “economic nationalism” over “globalism.”
 And there’s obviously something to that interpretation.

 Cohn was among the administration’s leading advocates for moderation on trade and immigration.
 He’d fought for months to prevent Trump from imposing steep tariffs on steel and aluminum; trade adviser Peter Navarro and Commerce Secretary Wilbur Ross took the opposite side of that argument — and prevailed.
-Now, as America hurtles towards a trade war with its closest allies, self-styled economic nationalists will have an even larger share of the (highly impressionable) president’s attention.
+Now, as America hurtles toward a trade war with its closest allies, self-styled economic nationalists will have an even larger share of the (highly impressionable) president’s attention.

 And yet, this frame lends Trump’s “nationalist” trade policies a degree of ideological coherence that they do not deserve.
 Cohn may well be a globalist; Navarro, a protectionist.
 But the president is, first and foremost, a fantasist — one who cares more about projecting the image of himself as an economic nationalist than about implementing policies that benefit American exporters.